haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24S.md

     * **token expiration** check
     * **role-based method-level authorization**
 * include input parameter and **data validation** created in a modular manner
-* use Knex library to generate SQL and run DB operations (programmed with TypeScript)
+* use the Knex library to **generate SQL and run DB operations based on your TypeScript code**

-Generic information about the case database and used technologies will be here:
+Generic information about the used technologies, architecture etc. will be here:

 https://github.com/haagahelia/ohke-teknologiat/tree/master/05_es6_node/NodeJS_demo